erdemkaratash/lenovo-basic-utilis/README.md

 # Lenovo Basic Utilities

-A Bash script for controlling basic functionality on Lenovo laptops for Linux users without access to Lenovo Vantage.
+A Bash script for controlling basic functionality on Lenovo laptops for Linux users who does not have access to Lenovo Vantage.

 ## Installation
 1. Download the script